spearwolf/signalize/docs/AdvancedGuide.md

 cheekyCalc.a = 1;
 // => "Sum of 1 and 1 is 2"

+cheekyCalc.b = 1;
+// nothing happens here because b has been 1 before and so it is not a change

 cheekyCalc.b = 2;
 // => "Sum of 1 and 2 is 3"
 ```